Spyfall (Doctor Who): Filming

 Jamie Magnus Stone, who previously directed the fiftieth-anniversary minisode "The Last Day", directed the first block, which comprised the first and fifth episodes of the series.
 Filming commenced on 23 January 2019.
 Lee Haven Jones directed the second block, which comprised the second and third episodes.
 Multiple countries were portrayed whilst filming in South Africa.

-Broadcast and reception

-Television
+Release

 The first part of "Spyfall" aired on 1 January 2020, with the second part moving to Doctor Who's regular Sunday timeslot on 5 January 2020.

-Cinema

-The "Spyfall" two-part episode was released in cinemas in the United States on 5 January 2020.
+Both parts were released in cinemas in the United States on 5 January 2020.

 Ratings

 "Spyfall, Part One" was watched by 4.88 million viewers overnight, making it the second most watched programme for the day in the United Kingdom.
 The first episode had an Audience Appreciation Index score of 82.
-"Spyfall, Part Two" was watched by 4.60 million viewers overnight, making it the fifth most watched programme for the day in the United Kingdom.
+"Spyfall, Part Two" was watched by 4.60 million viewers overnight, losing to ITV's Dancing on Ice.
 The second episode also had an Audience Appreciation Index score of 82.

 The two episodes received an official total of 6.89 and 6.07 million viewers across all UK channels respectively.